Graduate Alumni Interview: Georgia Jackson

 Another reason I returned to USF is that cross-genre study is a must.
 So as a fiction student, I was able to supplement my required coursework with nonfiction classes, and I even had the opportunity to take a handful of literature courses, which then allowed me to teach Introduction to literature in my final year.

 The department's internship program helped me to broaden my experience off-campus by connecting me with a Tampa-based branding agency.
 That experience later opened the door to a position in USF's Office of the Provost, where I've worked for the past year, and will continue to work until I leave for Paris.

 How did USF prepare you for your position?

-Learning to stand in front of a class of twenty-plus students and move articulately through a lesson is probably the most valuable skill I've gained over the last three years, especially as it will relate to my position as a teaching assistant at Lycée Racine.
-It's something I had almost no experience with prior to entering the graduate program at USF, and I'm grateful for the way the English Department integrates pedagogical training into the graduate curriculum.
+Learning to stand in front of a class of 20-plus students and move articulately through a lesson is probably the most valuable skill I've gained over the last three years, especially as it will relate to my position as a teaching assistant at Lycée Racine.
+It's something I had almost no experience with prior to entering the graduate program at USF, and I'm grateful for the way the English department integrates pedagogical training into the graduate curriculum.

 What advice would you give to new graduate students in the program?

 Do your best not to compare your experience to that of everyone else.
 As long as you're following your passions and getting involved in ways that excite your curiosities, you'll cultivate an experience that fits you.
 The rest doesn't matter.